amit-chaudhari1/amyth.dev/content/search.md

 layout: "search" # is necessary
 # description: "Description for Search"
 summary: "search"
-placeholder: "How is Amyth such an awesome person?"
+placeholder: "How is Amyth? 👉👈"
 ---